 Aberdeen, the Granite City, is Scotland’s third most populous city.
 With an international population and highly recognised oil industry, Aberdeen has a lot to offer.
 In 24 hours you can see enough of the north to give you a memorable experience.

 Begin your day with a morning coffee.
 Aberdeen has several amazing coffee places conveniently located in the city centre.
-My personal favourite is the ‘Cat in the window’ where several cats are always waiting for attention.
-If you aren’t a cat lover you can find a lot of other breakfast options.
 Have a look at ‘My top 5 café’s in Aberdeen’ written by blogger Anastasia for some ideas.
 If the sun is on your side, stroll down to Union Terrace gardens for a breakfast picnic.

 After breakfast, wander through town.
 Walk up Union Street onto Broad Street where you can view Aberdeen’s most spectacular building, The Marischal College.
 No one will blame you for staring like a tourist at this building as its architecture is a must see in Aberdeen.